eBird reviewer utilities—browser extension

 All links provided by this extension open in new windows (or new tabs).
 I advise against following links forward or backward from any of these windows; it gets confusing.
 For best results, just close the window when you finish with it and go back to the original window.

-I also have some other browser extensions that could be of interest.
+I also have some other browser extensions and web applications that enhance eBird in various ways.
+You might find them of interest as well.